 Carl’s first experience with payday loans (90 percent of payday loan business is repeat customers) was for $400 in 2009.
 “Because of the interest, I owed about $475 by the time I got my next paycheck.
 Because of that, I had to take out another loan for about $375 just to cover everything.
 This occurred for about two months, until I had to get a tire replaced on my car.
 That made is so that I couldn’t continue paying the loan”.

 Payday loans are designed to offer short-term relief to cash-strapped customers, often with loans designed to bridge the gap between paydays and are often set to be repaid within 45 days.
-On the whole however, payday loans are often guilty of predatory practices that result in payments that equal the sum of the loan many times over and leave borrowers with a massive, often unpayable debt.
+You can get cash loans from Perfect Payday and other companies with good practice track records, but on the whole however, payday loans are often guilty of predatory practices that result in payments that equal the sum of the loan many times over and leave borrowers with a massive, often unpayable debt.
 According to the Center for Responsible Lending, “a nonprofit, non-partisan organization that works to protect home ownership and family wealth by fighting predatory lending practices,” the average payday loan interest rate is between 391 to 521 percent.
 In comparison the average personal bank loan can average up to 20 percent.

 As Vaughn explains “The interest bumped it back up to over $500 until I got sent to collections because of it.
 I never tallied up the total amount that I’d paid to them, but it was easily about $500 in interest alone”.